ANSSI-FR/AD-control-paths/README.md

 ---
 ## CHANGES
-Better resume features in v1.2.3.
+Better resume features, nodes clustering (through OVALI) in v1.2.3.

 New control paths are added in v1.2.2: RoDC and LAPS.